-In any vote, in the event of a tie the Chair of the OIC will have the casting vote.
-In this event, the issue is considered contentious and will need referring to the LEP Board for final decision, with OIC's view being a recommendation.
+Each voting member has 1 vote and in the event of a tied vote, the issue is considered contentious and will need referring to the LEP Board.

 CONFLICTS OF INTEREST

 The OIC will conduct itself in accordance with the Conflicts of Interest Policy and policy on gifts and hospitality in the LEP CIC articles and the Assurance Framework.
 Conflicts of interest will be declared at the start of each meeting.